volkyeth/Memetics-Research/source/content/Memetic Illnesses.md

-Most if not all mental illnesses can be viewed through the lens of memetics as one or more malfunctioning [[Meme Regulators]].
+Most if not all mental illnesses can be viewed through the lens of memetics as one or more malfunctioning [[Memetic Regulators and Meme Expression]].